 Select a health panel test to have a comprehensive examination of health and to save money

-It is a test used to measure the level of Lipoprotein (a) in the blood.
+The Lipoprotein blood test is used to measure the level of Lipoprotein (a) in the blood.
 Lipoprotein is a protein which contains apolipoprotein.
 Its high level is an indicator of deranged body lipids.
 We keep an eye on our lipoprotein (a) level to prevent ourselves from atherosclerotic and vascular accidents.
 High Level of Lipoprotein leads to a high lipid level which promotes devastating complications in the form of hypertension and eventually death.
 One should keep a regular check on his lipoprotein level irrespective of age because timely management can prevent permanent losses.

 Deaths from Vascular accidents are the second most common cause of death in the United States of America.
 An individual needs to keep a check on his lipoprotein(a) status to prevent long term devastating consequences.
 Moreover, The AHA and AACE guidelines list High lipoprotein (a) as a strong cause of ASCVD events and may be valuable in identifying patients at increased CVD risk.
-You should get tested if
+You should get an lpa cholesterol test done if

 - You have a family history of Cardiovascular accidents